codexcandle/hydrasynth-web-controller/README.md

 ## Overview

-This project started as was difficult to view the small LCD display of the Hydrasynth:
+As an owner of the Hydrasynth synthesizer:

 [hydrasynth homepage](https://www.ashunsoundmachines.com/hydrasynth-key)

-Thus, starting with LARGE DISPLAY to choose device PATCH (PROGRAM + BANK).
+I found it difficult to view its (somewhat small) main LCD display screen.

+* Thus, this tool was created to address this concern.
-DESKTOP-ONLY (as again, preferring larger screen space)!
+* DESKTOP-ONLY (as again, preferring larger screen space)!

-CHROME-ONLY (as requires midi-compatible browser)!
+* MIDI-COMPATIBLE BROWSER ONLY (e.g. chrome, but NOT FIREFOX)!

-Note, this code for this project was started via:
+* project code started via:
 [sword breaker's template](https://github.com/TheSwordBreaker/vite-reactts-eslint-prettier)

 ## Setup